Billy Meredith: First spell at Manchester City

 Meredith's performances for Northwich gained the attention of several other clubs in the Football League.
-Bolton Wanderers full-back Di Jones, a former Chirk player, spoke with him about a possible move, but Bolton secretary J.J.
+Bolton Wanderers full-back Di Jones, a former Chirk player, spoke with him about a possible move.
+Still, Bolton secretary J.J.
 Bentley felt Meredith was too inexperienced and his frame too slight.
 Lawrence Furniss, an official at Ardwick, had first noticed him while refereeing a Northwich match.
 Meredith also played in both meetings between the clubs that season.
-Later in 1894, Ardwick, by then known as Manchester City, vigorously pursued Meredith's signature.
+Later, in 1894, Ardwick, known as Manchester City, vigorously pursued Meredith's signature.
 Two club officials travelled to Wales to meet the player.
 One was secretary-manager Joshua Parlby, the other either Furniss or chairman John Chapman.
 The pair were met with suspicion.
-Anecdotes by contemporary figures suggest they were initially chased away by locals, and were only allowed to speak to Meredith after they bought drinks for his mining colleagues.
+Anecdotes by contemporary figures suggest locals initially chased them away and were only allowed to speak to Meredith after they bought drinks for his mining colleagues.
 Meredith did not wish to abandon life in Chirk.
 His mother was particularly against the idea: "It is all very well for you gentlemen to leave your big cities and come to our villages to steal our boys away ...
 Our boys are happy and healthy, satisfied with their work and innocent amusements ... if Billy takes my advice he will stick to his work and play football for his own amusement when work is finished."
-Meredith did eventually sign for Manchester City, but as an amateur.
-He continued to work at the pit for at least a year, commuting back and forth for matches.
+Meredith eventually signed for Manchester City as an amateur.
+He continued to work at the pit for at least a year, commuting for matches.

 Meredith made his Manchester City debut in November 1894 in a 5–4 loss to Newcastle United.
 The following week he played his first home match for the club at Hyde Road, and scored two goals against Newton Heath – who later became Manchester United – in the first Manchester derby to take place in the league.
 Newton Heath won the match 5–2.
-He turned professional in January 1895, and ended the 1894–95 season with 12 goals in 18 appearances, just three strikes behind top-scorer Pat Finnerhan, who had played an extra 12 games.
+He turned professional in January 1895.
+He ended the 1894–95 season with 12 goals in 18 appearances, just three strikes behind top-scorer Pat Finnerhan, who had played an extra 12 games.

-In his first full season at Manchester City, Meredith finished as top scorer.
+Meredith finished as top scorer in his first full season at Manchester City.
 He was appointed club captain in his second season at the club, aged just 21.
 The club finished as Second Division runners-up in 1895–96, but were denied promotion after heavy defeats to West Bromwich Albion and Small Heath in the test matches.
 After the departure of strike partner Pat Finnerhan to Liverpool in March 1897, Meredith remained as City's star player.